Belfast International Airport, Northern Ireland, United Kingdom

 The executive aviation terminal has been functioning since 1987.
 The terminal currently has cash machines, currency exchange, business lounge, baby change facilities, internet access, retail shops and restaurants.
 Mobile broadband is accessible at BIA through BT Openzone.

-The facilities at the terminal will be expanded under the upgrade plan.
-A two-storey glazed façade will be constructed at the front of the terminal.
-It will have lifts, stairs and escalators connecting to the departures area.
-Duty free area will be expanded to provide space for 20 retail, food and beverage outlets.
+A two-storey glazed façade was constructed at the front of the terminal.
+It has lifts, stairs and escalators connecting to the departures area.
+Duty free area was expanded to provide space for 20 retail, food and beverage outlets.

 IT systems